HumanSignal/label-studio/docs/source/guide/webhook_create.md

 meta_description: Label Studio documentation for creating custom webhook event triggers to create custom integrations between Label Studio and your machine learning pipeline
 ---

+If you want to trigger custom events for webhooks in Label Studio, you can extend the webhook event model.

 ## Create a custom webhook event

-## How to extend webhooks

-To do that you need to add your own action to `WebhookActions` model.
+To create a custom webhook event, add your own action to the `WebhookActions` model.

 For example:

 ```